Chem284Materials/project2/README.md

 The code currently runs on the CPU.
 Rewrite it to run on GPUs, making an effort optimize for efficiency.
+Do not use CuPy, PyTorch, or similar high-level packages for GPU acceleration - you should write custom CUDA kernels for the calculation.

 ## Task 2 - Profile the Code